-It was the middle of the day, and Robert was sitting on his couch, waiting for the world to end.
+The cold rain had finished its stampede overhead, and Robert was sitting on his couch, drumming his fingers on his stomach and waiting for a reason to move.
 His apartment was silent, interrupted only by the occasional hiss of the central radiator.
 Even a yawn would have echoed there.
 The city was quiet on winter Sundays.

 The phone call was not what startled Robert—its ringtone was.
 To anyone else, this ringtone was a generic tune, one of those benign jingles that everyone recognized, yet no one could name.
 But to Robert, this ringtone played for just one caller.
 It could only mean Charlotte.